-SMSFs not receiving rental income from related-party tenants cannot apply a grace period and must insist the terms of the lease are met or risk putting the fund in danger of creating a collateral purpose and breaching the sole purpose test, an SMSF specialist adviser has noted.
+SMSF cannot apply a grace period for rent due from a property leased to a related-party as it will risk putting the fund in danger of creating a collateral purpose and breaching the sole purpose test, a specialist adviser has noted.

 Speaking during a presentation hosted by The Auditor’s Institute today, Sanderson added this definition of the test in section 62 of the Superannuation Industry (Supervision) (SIS) Act would exclude any assistance, such as a loan or rental relief, given to a related party even where circumstances were difficult.